top of page

 How to Deduct Prelaunch Expenses for Your Startup

-To deduct prelaunch business expenses, organize your expenses, sort them into categories, and report them to the IRS.
+To deduct prelaunch business expenses, organize your expenses for tax purposes, sort them into categories, and report them to the IRS.
+Organizing expenses for tax purposes is crucial for compliance and maximizing deductions.
+Be sure to separate business and personal finances to avoid confusion and ensure accurate filings.
 Here’s how to get started:

 • First, break down your costs into startup expenses and organizational costs.
 Startup expenses include market research, initial advertising, and staff training, while organizational costs include legal fees for setting up an LLC and incorporation fees.